cnizzardini/cakephp-swagger-bake/README.md

 - Entity Attributes:
   - Hidden attributes will not be visible
   - Primary Keys will be set to read only by default.
-  - DateTime fields named `created`, and `modified` will are automatically set to read only per Cake convention.
+  - DateTime fields named `created` and `modified` are automatically set to read only per Cake convention.
 - SwaggerBake has been developed for application/json and has not been tested with application/xml.

 ## Supported Versions